Overview

 Need help meeting these requirements?
 Check out our Academic Upgrading options.

-Once accepted into the program, the student must complete a criminal record search.
-A search which identifies relevant criminal convictions may prevent them from registering for practicum.
-Practicum is required for graduation.
+Students must complete a provincial Schedule B criminal record search because there is a practicum component involving work with vulnerable people.
+A search which identifies relevant criminal convictions may prevent students from registering for practicum.

 It is recommended that all successful candidates have current: